Lee Highway: In popular culture

 In October 1938, cities along the highway made national news when the San Diego Zoo, under the direction of Belle Benchley, arranged to have two three-year old giraffes, later named Patches and Lofty, transported from British East Africa via freighter.
 During the giraffes' 54 days at sea, they were caught in the Hurricane of 1938.
 After a 16-day stay at the U.S. Animal Quarantine Station in Athenia, New Jersey, they were loaded on a customized 1938 International D-40 truck for a 14-day journey on the Lee Highway to the zoo in San Diego.
 The highway, quarantine station, giraffes, and zoo feature prominently in the 2019 novel West With Giraffes.

 The "Lee Highway Blues" is a standard of southern string band music.
 It is widely attributed to G. B. Grayson of the popular Grayson and Whitter string band of the late 1920s, who recorded it under the title "Going Down The Lee Highway" but it was almost certainly composed by fiddler James ("Uncle Jimmy" or "Fiddlin' Jim") McCarroll of the Roane County Ramblers.
 The tune has been used as a fiddler's showpiece, especially in the Virginia area and notably by Scotty Stoneman (who referred to it as Talkin' Fiddle Blues) and by string band revivalists such as the Highwoods String Band.
 Alice Gerrard and Hazel Dickens recorded a rendition of Lee Highway Blues on the Smithsonian Folkways album Pioneering Women of Bluegrass, as did Chubby Wise.

-David Bromberg wrote and performs a whimsical bluegrass tune, "The New Lee Highway Blues", describing the tribulations of traveling on an endless highway of one-horse towns.
+David Bromberg wrote a whimsical bluegrass variation, "The New Lee Highway Blues", describing the tribulations of traveling on an endless highway of one-horse towns.

+The song was the final track on Wanted Dead or Alive, Bromberg's third album, released in 1974.
+AllMusic described the song as among "Bromberg's strongest and best-loved material".

-Fiddler Ken Clark performed a tune called Lee Highway Ramble.
+Fiddler Ken Clark performed a variation called "Lee Highway Ramble", recorded around 1961.